petrovicigor/react-intl-tel-input-2/README.md

 ## Contributing

-To contribute to react-intl-tel-input, clone this repo locally and commit your code on a separate branch.
+To contribute to react-int-phone-input-accessibility, clone this repo locally and commit your code on a separate branch.
 Please write tests for your code, and run the linter before opening a pull-request:

 ```bash
 npm test